The American Red Cross Restoring Family Links Program @ MVRCR

 Traffic Safety is funded by NYS Governors Traffic Safety Committee.
 Our Multi-cultural Traffic Education program is recognized for having a strong linguistic and cultural approach.

-Traffic Safety Programs and Resources Include:
+Traffic Safety Resources Include:

 - Pedestrian Safety (walking safely, parking lot safety and looking for traffic)